envision-projects/envision-projects.github.io/content/mechanical/obstacle-avoidance-robot.md

 Ultrasonic sensors emit sound waves at a very high frequency that humans cannot hear.
 These sound waves bounce off of objects and return to the sensor where a distance can be calculated based on the time it took the sound wave to return to the sensor.

-For a bit more information about ultrasonice sensors and how to implement them with Arduino check out this [article](https://www.arrow.com/en/research-and-events/articles/ultrasonic-sensors-how-they-work-and-how-to-use-them-with-arduino).
+For a bit more information about ultrasonic sensors and how to implement them with Arduino check out this [article](https://www.arrow.com/en/research-and-events/articles/ultrasonic-sensors-how-they-work-and-how-to-use-them-with-arduino).

 ## Sweep Function